 H Cycle appreciates the opportunity to provide recommendations regarding the following proposed LCFS Program changes.
-We hope that CARB will consider all of these issues as the agency moves forward with the LCFS rulemaking and will provide specific sub-workshops to focus on these issues with input from stakeholders.
+We hope that CARB will consider all of these issues as the agency moves forward with the LCFS rulemaking and we look forward to continuing communication with CARB staff.